Gordonia (synapsid)

 Gordonia is an extinct genus of dicynodont therapsid from the Late Permian of Scotland.
-Fossils have been found from the Elgin sandstone of Cutties Hillock Quarry in Elgin, Moray.
+Fossils have been found from the Elgin sandstone of Cutties Hillock Sandstone in Elgin, Moray.
 These are among the many amniote fossils referred to as the Elgin Reptiles.
 Gordonia was named in 1893 with four species: G. traquairi, G. duffiana, G. huxleyana, and G. juddiana.
 Currently, the only recognized species is the type G. traquairi.
 All other species are considered synonyms of the type.

 Description

 Gordonia is known from several skulls and partial skeletons.
 It is small-bodied in comparison to other dicynodonts.
 It is distinguished by the rod-like shape of a ridge on its lower jaw called the lateral dentary shelf.
 Gordonia has a short snout with tusks that are angled slightly forward.
 The intertemporal region at the top of the skull is long and narrow and forms a raised sagittal crest.
 A long intertemporal region is usually associated with larger dicynodonts, making the skull proportions of Gordonia unusual.
+The endocast of Gordonia displays an enlarged pineal body, a feature likely linked to the enlargement of the sagittal crest.